Career Definition for Strategic Business Analysts

 To enter the field, a bachelor's degree in an area such as finance, accounting, statistics, or business is required, but a master's degree may be necessary for some positions in larger organizations.
 In 2018, the BLS estimated that approximately 52,810 budget analysts were employed nationwide and earned a median salary of $76,220 that year.
 Based on projections from the BLS, budget analysts should experience employment growth of 7% during the 2016-2026 decade.

 Performing duties somewhat similar to a strategic business analyst, operations research analysts explore issues in areas of sales, supply chain management, or company productivity.
 They use mathematical and statistical methods to determine if prices are set at the right levels or if production and delivery practices can be improved to increase profits and efficiency.
 Operations analysts collect data during interviews and from computer system databases, compiling this information into reports for upper-level management to review.

 A bachelor's degree in a research-oriented field such as mathematics, engineering, or computer science may be all that is necessary to find an entry-level job in this profession; however, many employers require a related master's degree.
-According to the BLS, employment opportunities for operations research analysts are predicted to grow by 30% between 2014 and 2024, resulting in the creation of over 27,000 new positions.
-These professionals earned a median income of $78,630 in 2015, as seen in BLS data.
+According to the BLS, employment opportunities for operations research analysts are predicted to grow by 27% between 2016 and 2026, resulting in the creation of 31,300 new positions.
+These professionals earned a median income of $83,390 in 2018, as seen in BLS data.